 - a.
+Ballistic (Kevlar or Army Combat Helmet (ACH) WILL be worn for safety and protection by all military personnel on the firing line of all ranges.
+This requirement applies to firer's and non-firer's (coaches, range personnel) alike. - b.
+Individual Body Armor (IBA) or Flak Jackets are required on all firing ranges, and WILL be worn by all personnel engaged in any live fire activity.
+This reinforces appropriate combat conditions and proper training environment of any weapon marksmanship training program. - c.
 Eye Protection.
-All personnel engaged in any live fire activity WILL wear individual approved eye protection. - b.
+All personnel engaged in any live fire activity WILL wear individual approved eye protection. - d.
 Hearing Protection.
 All personnel engaged in any live fire activity WILL wear approved single point hearing protection.
 This requirement applies to firer's and non-firer's (coaches, range personnel) alike.